allcloud-io/clisso/README.md

 ## Configuration

 Clisso stores configuration in a file called `.clisso.yaml` under the user's home directory.
+You may specify a different config file using the `-c` flag.

 ## Usage